viniciusd/nfl-rushing/README.md

 ## Decisions and assumptions

+* Yeah, we could make an entire application using server-side rendering (maybe even trying out [LiveView](https://github.com/phoenixframework/phoenix_live_view)!), but I decided to decouple both front-end and back-end.
+Having the front-end project on its own makes it possible to deploy its build on a CDN (e.g. [Cloudflare](https://www.cloudflare.com)).
+Not only that, but it also makes possible to have different people working independently and simultaneously on both parts.
 * With regards to the back-end stack, I picked Elixir as the development language (even though this is the larged project I created with it), and Phoenix as the web framework
 * On the other hand, for the front-end, I chose React.
 It was an excellent opportunity for learning React, given I had never used it before nor I have much experience with front-end development
 * Given the static source of data and the small volume (in the order of 10k), I decided to perform every action in memory using the back-end server.
 For greater volumes of data, I would use PostgreSQL as a database and query it on demand.
 Even though we are talking about JSON data, PostgreSQL can be very efficient with its JSONB datatype and even index on it -- which would be an asset for sorting
 * Taking into account the fact the Erlang/Elixir can effectively serve static files, that's the path I've taken for them even though the client is developed separetely
 * Simple pagination was adapoted using only previous and next options.
 As the pagination standard, I opted for following the [HAL specification](http://stateless.co/hal_specification.html)
+* I am currently using a transient GenServer for fetching and parsing the json and sending it to yet another GenServer that keeps the already-parsed structure in memory as its state

+### TO-DOs
+* Consider using [Task.Supervisor](https://hexdocs.pm/elixir/Task.Supervisor.html#start_child/5) for running the one-off process of fetching the json data